wmdev0808/Vue/challenge-001/README.md

 ### 8.10.
 A Potential Problem

+- Path-through problem:
+  - We have unnecessary path through steps to communicate between components
+    - For example, using `@select-topic` custom event

 ### 8.11.
 Provide + Inject To The Rescue

 ### 8.12.
 Provide + Inject for Functions / Methods